Showing posts with label sprints. Show all posts

 2. Sprint and power athletes have far more muscle tone and are more ripped than endurance athletes.
 Excess muscle is detrimental to endurance performance, which is why road cyclists and marathon runners appear so skinny and often un-toned.

 3. Strength and lean muscles mass are perhaps the two best indicators of health and longevity as we age.
-The more lean muscle mass and the stronger you are, the longer and healthier your life nizagara will be, ceteris paribus ("other things being equal").
+The more lean muscle mass and the stronger you are, the longer and healthier your life tadalafil will be, ceteris paribus ("other things being equal").
 Yes I studied Latin...
 Don't roll your eyes at me!

 4. Sprint training promotes hypertrophy (muscle growth) while endurance training tends to promote atrophy (muscle wastage).